DongzeHE/scpca-docs/docs/getting_started.md

 We need to normalize our data to account for the technical variation between cells in our data and maximize biological variation, allowing us to make more accurate conclusions from downstream analysis.

 We recommend using the `scran` and `scater` packages to estimate size factors based on a pool or cluster of cells ([Lun _et al._ 2016](https://doi.org/10.1186/s13059-016-0947-7)).
-Here, before calculating size factors, cells are first pooled into clusters based on similar patterns of gene expression using an approximation of PCA.
+Here, before calculating size factors, cells are first pooled into clusters based on similar patterns of gene expression using an approximation of principal component analysis (PCA).
 Once cells are assigned to a cluster, size factors are computed for each pool first and then "deconvolved" across each cell in the pool.
 You can read more about implementing this method from the [Normalization by deconvolution chapter in Orchestrating Single Cell Analysis](http://bioconductor.org/books/3.13/OSCA.basic/normalization.html#normalization-by-deconvolution).